nunezag816/PayRoll/README.md

 ## Running the App

-In a terminal from the root of the project, type `gradle test` into the command line.
-This will run all of the automated tests.
+In a terminal from the root of the project, type `gradle run` into the command line.
+This will run the application in the terminal, allowing you to manually test the application.

 ## Testing